 c.
 1075: Unknown Artist: Bayeux Tapestry [Norman Romanesque; UK]

-Not a true tapestry, but an embroidered cloth 224 ft. long and 1.6 ft. tall, the Bayeaux Tapestry contains an illustrated narrative telling the story of the Norman Conquest of England and events leading up to it.
+The Bayeaux Tapestry is not a true tapestry, but an embroidered cloth 224 ft. long and 1.6 ft. tall that tells the story of the Norman Conquest of England and events leading up to it by means of an illustrated narrative.
 The tapestry consists of nine linen panels with fifty scenes, each with a caption in Latin, embroidered with colored woolen yarns on a linen cloth.
 The final portion has been lost.
 Although legend attributes the tapestry to French artists, scholars now believe that skilled Anglo-Saxon seamsters made the work in England in the 1070s.
 It was probably commissioned by William the Conqueror’s half-brother Bishop Odo, Earl of Kent and founder of the Bayeaux Cathedral in Normandy, where the tapestry was first mentioned in a 1476 inventory.
 In addition to historical scenes involving William, Duke of Normandy, Harold, Earl of Wessex (later King) and King Edward the Confessor, the tapestry includes the first depiction of a harrow, a newly-invented farm implement, and the first image of Halley’s Comet, which appeared in March/April 1066.
 The images above show: (1) King Edward meeting with his brother-in-law Harold in 1064 at Westminster Palace; and (2) Harold crossing the Channel to Normandy.
 A Victorian replica of the tapestry, with explanatory narrative, may be viewed online HERE.
 The original Bayeux Tapestry is on display at the Centre Guillaume le Conquerant in Bayeux, France.

 c.
 1103-1117: Master of Estaban: Relief Sculptures, South Façade (Das Pratarías), Cathedral of Santiago de Compostela [Romanesque, Spain]

 The Virgin of Vladimir is a religious icon that was probably painted in Constantinople about 1130.
-It has been in Russia since 1131 and is venerated by the Russian Orthodox Church as the protectress of Russia.
+It has been in Russia since 1131 and is venerated by the Russian Orthodox Church as the protectoress of Russia.
 The icon is of the Eleusa type, in which the infant Jesus nestles tenderly against his mother’s cheek.
 It was sent to the town of Vladimir by Prince Andrei Bogoliubsky and the Assumption Church was built to house it.
 The icon came to Moscow in 1480.
 Over the years, the icon, painted with tempera on wood and measuring 40.9 in. tall by 27.2 in. wide has suffered serious damage, including fires in 1195 and 1238.
 Much of the painting of the clothing is from restorations in the 13th, 15th and 16th centuries.
 The icon has been copied many times over the centuries and is one of the few that survive from the early 12th Century.
 Many legends have grown up around the icon, which is also known as Virgin of Vladimir, Theotokos of Vladimir, Vladimir Mother of God, and Our Lady of Vyshhorod.
 It is now in the State Tretyakov Gallery in Moscow.
-Shown above: (1) the original icon; (2) detail of a possible copy.

 c.
-1120-1132: Unknown Artist: Mission of the Apostles (or Pentecost) Tympanum, Vézelay Abbey (Abbaye Sainte-Marie-Madeleine de Vézelay) [Romanesque; Burgundy, France]
+1120-1132: Unknown Artist: Pentecost and Mission of the Apostles Tympanum, Basilica of Sainte-Marie-Madeleine, Vézelay Abbey [Romanesque; Burgundy, France]

 The Tale of Genji Scroll (also known as Genji Monogatari Emaki) is a 12th Century illustrated version of The Tale of Genji, which was written by Lady Murasaki Shikibu in 1021.
 It is the oldest surviving story scroll and the oldest surviving non-Buddhist scroll in Japan.
 Although the scroll has traditionally been attributed to Court painter Fujiwara no Takayoshi, scholars now believe that the work is not his, although artists connected with Takayoshi are believed to have been involved.
 Scholars estimate that the original scroll was 450 ft. long, with 20 rolls, over 100 paintings and more than 300 sheets of calligraphy.
 Only about 15% of the original work survives: 19 paintings, 65 sheets of text and 9 pages of fragments are divided between the Tokugawa Art Museum in Nagoya and the Gotoh Museum in Tokyo.
 The style of the scroll derives from the Classical Japanese tradition known as Yamato-e and not from the Chinese-influenced styles that we’re becoming popular at the time.
 The artists used the technique of tsukuri-e (“manufactured painting), which involves four steps: (1) select scenes from the story with visual effects; (2) draw the scene in black and white; (3) add color to the drawing and add colored details; and (4) re-draw the black outlines from the original design.
 The artists of the Tale of Genji Scroll frequently used two pictorial techniques: (1) fukinki yatai, or ‘blown-away roof’, which gives the viewer a bird’s eye view of the scene, from an upper diagonal perspective, with roofs and ceilings invisible; and (2) hikime kagibana or ‘slit eyes and hook nose’, a method of drawing human faces so they look almost exactly alike, and are seen in full or partial (30% angle) profile, never in full frontal view.
 Despite the strictures of hikime kagibana, the artist(s) manage to express a great deal of emotion by altering the size and shape of the characters’ feature and the tilt of their heads or by using inanimate objects symbolically.
 Shown above are four images from the Tale of Genji Scroll: (1) Chapter 39, Evening Mist (Gotoh Museum); (2) Chapter 45, Mistletoe (Tokugawa Art Museum); and (3) Chapter 36, Oak Tree (Tokugawa Art Museum).

 French goldsmith and enamelllist Nicholas of Verdun was a master of Romanesque art and the major exponent of Mosan Art, a regional subgenre of Romanesque from the Meuse valley in what is now Germany, Belgium and the Netherlands.
 Later in his career, Nicholas began to incorporate aspects of Classical art into his work, aiding the transition from Romanesque to Gothic style.
 Nicholas of Verdun is perhaps best known for the Verdun Altar, in the Chapel of St. Leopold, in the Klosterneuburg Monastery in Austria.
 The altar consists of 45 (some say 51) decorative copper panels with Biblical scenes from the Old and New Testaments, which Nicholas made in 1181 using the champlevé enamel technique.
-There is some confusion about when the panels were arranged and assembled into a winged three-part altarpiece seen in the first image above.
+There is some confusion about when the panels were arranged and assembled into a winged three-part altarpiece seen in the first image.
 While some believe that Nicholas of Verdun organized the Biblical scenes into a triptych, other authorities claim this did not occur until 1331.
 If this is true, it is not clear how the panels were displayed in the intervening two centuries.
-The panels shown above are: (2) Jonah and the Whale and Samson and the Lion; and (3) Spies Return from the Valley of Eskkola.
+The panels shown in the second and third images are Jonah and the Whale/Samson and the Lion; and (3) Spies Return from the Valley of Eskkola.

 c.
-950-1200: Unknown Artist: Shiva Nataraja, Lord of the Dance (Shiva as Lord of the Dance, Nataraja) [Chola Dynasty, India]
+950-1200 CE: Unknown Artist: Shiva Nataraja, Lord of the Dance (Shiva as Lord of the Dance, Nataraja) [Chola Dynasty, India]

 c.
 1190-1200: Jōkei: Guardians (Nio), Kofuku-ji Temple